 The young-earth concept – that the earth is less than 10,000 years old – is totally out of synch with modern science due to a misunderstanding of the single Hebrew word yō·wm, which is translated 'day' in English translations of the Bible.

-In most instances, yō·wm means a 24-hour period simply because that's what's meant most of the time it's used.
-But yō·wm is a flexible word so that, when the conversation is about a long indefinite period of time, the word is understood to refer to a long time.
+In most instances, yō·wm means a 24-hour day simply because that's what's meant most of the time it's used.
+But yō·wm is a flexible word so that, when the conversation was about an indefinite time, the word is understood from the context to refer to a longer time.

 Yō·wm was used in the Hebrew language the same way we use 'day' in our English language.

 'Day' to us usually means 24 hours, but sometimes we say things like, 'In the day of sailing ships ...' or 'In his day ...' or 'This is the day of social media ...' or 'At the end of the day ...'
 The reader knows from the context what we mean.

 For example, here's how yō·wm is used in another passage in the Old Testament:

 Tap HERE to see the Hebrew>English Interlinear Bible showing the word usage in Genesis 1.
 Tap HERE to see the Hebrew>English Interlinear Bible showing the word usage in Micah 7.
 The same original Hebrew word yō·wm is used in both passages, so therefore that word in scripture does not always mean 24 hours.